show_page.php1 : in23b.jpg

 HISTORY: Mass, right mandible near lip

 HISTOPATHOLOGIC DESCRIPTION: Haired skin, lip (per contributor): Expanding the dermis, compressing adnexa, elevating the epidermis, and extending into the subcutis and to surgical margins is an unencapsulated, well-demarcated, poorly circumscribed, moderately cellular neoplasm composed of round cells arranged in sheets on a preexisting collagenous stroma, surrounded and separated by lakes of amorphous, smudgy, extracellular, eosinophilic hyaline material (amyloid).
 Neoplastic cells have distinct cell borders, a moderate amount of eosinophilic cytoplasm which often contains a pale perinuclear hof (Golgi zone), and a round to irregular nucleus with coarsely stippled chromatin and 1-3 variably prominent nucleoli.
-Anisocytosis and anisokaryosis are moderate; mitoses average 3 per 2.037mm2.
+Anisocytosis and anisokaryosis are moderate; mitoses average 3 per 2.37 mm2.
 There are occasional multinucleated neoplastic cells with up to 3 nuclei, and rare intranuclear cytoplasmic invagination.
-Within the neoplasm are multifocal infiltrates of lymphocytes and areas of hemorrhage, fibrin, and edema and macrophages that contain granular brown intracytoplasmic pigment (hemosiderin).
+Within the neoplasm are multifocal infiltrates of lymphocytes and areas of hemorrhage, fibrin, and edema.
+There are scattered macrophages that contain granular brown intracytoplasmic pigment (hemosiderin).
 The neoplasm is separated from the epidermis by a broad, up to 200µm wide, dermal band devoid of neoplastic cells (Grenz zone).
 Within and surrounding the lakes of amyloid are infiltrates of epithelioid macrophages and multinucleated giant cells with up to 27 nuclei, both Langhans type with peripheral nuclei and foreign body type with central nuclei.

 Congo red: Lakes of eosinophilic, amorphous extracellular material are diffusely orange-red (congophilic), and exhibit apple-green birefringence under polarized light (amyloid).